Runaway Rubber Duckie

 For all of 2005, the economy created nearly 2 million jobs — close to the the number posted for 2004, according to annual revisions.

-Despite good news on some economic matters, Americans still feel anxious about the economy, polls indicate.
+Despite good news on some economic matters, Americans still feel anxious about the economy, polls indicate....are we paying attention?

 "Sam Perkins, a lawyer for the three women, praised the board's decision and said he was prepared to sue in other states should Wal-Mart not overturn its policy.
 Abortion rights groups and women's organizations have also urged Wal-Mart to change its policy."